 I wondered why the sexual orientation of some individuals should usurp what God has already commanded in His word for us as His children.
 Why is everything reduced to sex and all things LGBTQ?

 Since 2015 – when the US Supreme Court voted to make same-sex marriage the law of our land – Americans have seen that the LGBTQ activists did not stop with marriage.
-Today, transgender ideology and the is on display daily.
-We watch in disbelief as and take away the chances of biological women winning scholarships, endorsements, etc. Female athletes are expected to sit quietly as a biological male (with all the strength and speed advantages that entails) is celebrated for his achievements in their sport.
+Today, transgender ideology and the indoctrination of school-age children on transgenderism is on display daily.
+We watch in disbelief as biological men compete in women’s sports and take away the chances of biological women winning scholarships, endorsements, etc. Female athletes are expected to sit quietly as a biological male (with all the strength and speed advantages that entails) is celebrated for his achievements in their sport.